-Folowing is a timeline of the major events related to Abu-Jamal's case after the 1982 trial:
+To view a timeline of the major events related to Abu-Jamal’s case after the 1982 trial, click here.

 At the end of January 2012, Abu-Jamal was moved, for the first time since going on Death Row, into the general prison population of the Mahanoy State Correctional Institution in Pennsylvania.

 Abu-Jamal is a great admirer of “the life and contributions” of the late Black Panther founder, Huey Newton.
 In October 2007 he wrote that Newton “was, and remains, a brilliant revolutionary” who was “intensely curious, acutely brilliant, a lover of all the world’s children, [and] an implacable foe of all the world’s oppressors.”